 Hermitage Farm celebrates Kentucky’s unique agricultural heritage and the signature industries that make us a place like nowhere else.
-Experience our renowned thoroughbred operations, sustainable, organic farm-to-table dining, a bourbon experience, and contemporary art—a 19th-century estate reimagined through 21st-century eyes.
+Experience our renowned thoroughbred operations, sustainable, organic farm-to-table dining, bourbon tastings, and contemporary artwork displayed in a 19th-century estate reimagined through 21st-century eyes.

 A Legacy Renewed